Privacy Policy — Grok Automate

 • All data the extension produces (prompts, queue state, downloaded images and videos, settings) stays in your own browser and your own downloads folder.

-You can verify every claim above by reading the open source code linked from the Chrome Web Store listing.
+You can verify every claim above by reading the source code linked from the Chrome Web Store listing.

 DataWhere it livesWhy